enricfentcami/k8s-ckad-notas/ckad-06-services_network-04-network_policy_example.md

   - Egress

   # To allow all ingress traffic, if we set the policyType
-  # It is the same as not putting the policyType in this config
+  # It is the same as not setting the ingress policyType in this config
   ingress:
   - {}